 10. Offer free samples

-If you can absorb the cost of giving away inventory in your pursuit of customers, offer free product samples to visitors at your pop-up store or market stall.
+If you can absorb the cost of giving away inventory in your pursuit of customers, offer free product samples to visitors at your pop-up shop or market stall.
 “People love getting a free gift, and then if they share that kind of thing, it usually leads to good sales on our end,” David Gaylord, founder of Bushbalm, tells Shopify Masters.

 You can even give samples to customers who’ve purchased a product from you as an incentive to buy again.